 Should you use a robocall blocking app?

 I say do not use them.
-I would answer the call to find out who it is.
+You may consider answering the call to find out who it is.
 Then, I would ask myself if I gave them permission or do I need to take it away.
-If you are getting calls from a scammer, just tell them you think it’s scam, and hang up.
+If you are getting calls from a scammer, just tell them you think it's scam, and hang up.
 If they are a scammer, then they will just move on.
 No good robocall lawsuit comes from scammers.
-Therefore, I would not use a robocall blocking app unless you are positive
+Therefore, I would not use a robocall blocking app unless you are positive.

 We also help consumers with: